Chen-Yang-Liu/Awesome-RS-SpatioTemporal-VLMs/README.md

   </p>
 <br />

-This repo is used for recording, and tracking recent Remote Sensing Temporal Vision-Language Models (RS-TVLMs).
+This repo is used for recording, and tracking recent Remote Sensing Spatio-Temporal Vision-Language Models (RS-STVLMs).
 If you find any work missing or have any suggestions (papers, implementations, and other resources), feel free to [pull requests](https://github.com/Chen-Yang-Liu/RS-Temporal-VLM/pulls).

 ### :star: Share us a :star:
 Share us a :star: if you're interested in this repo.
 We will continue to track relevant progress and update this repository.

 ### 🙌 Add Your Paper in our Repo and Survey!

-- You are welcome to give us an issue or PR for your RS-TVLM work !!!!!
+- You are welcome to give us an issue or PR for your RS-STVLM work !!!!!
 We will record it for next version update of our survey